-Ben Snitkoff is a former Big Law attorney who decided to take his experience and create a law practice of his own.
+Ben Snitkoff is a former Big Law attorney who created a law practice of his own.

 He started Modern Renaissance Legal to provide the legal assistance that entrepreneurs, artists, and start-ups need, but often cannot afford.

 Ben has a wide range of experience in both private practice and working for the Commonwealth of Massachusetts.
 He has litigated patent cases in US District Courts across the country and the International Trade Commission in Washington, D.C.
 In addition to spending two years clerking for the Massachusetts Appeals Court, Ben was an integral team member on several cases before the Court of Appeals for the Federal Circuit.
 Ben has represented clients ranging from small non-profits to multinational corporations.
 He has also worked in-house with medical device and pharmaceutical companies with world-wide footprints – managing intellectual property portfolios, conducting diligence for acquisitions, and drafting sensitive research contracts.